-She has performed music at venues across the country, including at mid city music lounge in los angeles, california, broadway comedy club in new york, new york, bar redux in new orleans, louisiana, crying wolf in nashville, the 2019 wildflower arts & music festival, the boston arts festival, the Glastonbury harvest festival, etc. She has also opened for award winning singer & songwriter, jann klose.
+She has performed music at venues across the country, including at mid city music lounge in los angeles, california, broadway comedy club in new york, new york, bar redux in new orleans, louisiana, crying wolf in nashville, the 2019 wildflower arts & music festival, the boston arts festival, connecticut's sailfest, the Glastonbury harvest festival in connecticut, etc. She has also opened for award winning singer & songwriter, jann klose.

-Anna is passionate about lending her voice to eating disorder recovery causes whenever she can, & also enjoys acting as a writing tutor. she facilitates therapeutic dance workshops when she can and is most passionate about the powerfully medicinal qualities of ecstatic dance; a stimulating practice of full self expression that anna has immersed herself in, from new orleans to portland, oregon.
+Anna is passionate about lending her voice to eating disorder recovery causes whenever she can, & also enjoys acting as a writing tutor. she facilitates therapeutic dance workshops when she can and is most passionate about the powerfully medicinal qualities of dance combined with music; a stimulating practice of full self expression that anna has consciously immersed herself in.
 Anna seeks to perform with an intent of spreading joy and awareness. she is perpetually deepening her studies of yoga, meditation, religion, & spirituality, and is deep in the process of publishing her children's book, the adventures of delbert spitnificus; a story about an ordinary man who wishes to become extraordinary.

 May we love ourselves, and love the lives that we create. may we fuel ourselves and others perfectly; dance often, & guard our goodness with the whole hearted and precious energy that we each posses. may we continue to expand into new spiritual dimensions, in absolute unity, while we are here.
 We are perfect as we are.

 May we remain impassioned & fully engaged in all that we do.